 5 days later, Tom was sunbathing on the beaches of Bali, seemingly without a care in the world.

 Moral of the story?
 When you get a long weekend, head to Bali.

 Also, a few well-written blogs can generate a lead.
 Simple right?
 Is it?

 How did Tom land on the blog?
 That is where the magic or in marketing parlance, his “buyer’s journey” started.
 The answer as you know is SEO (Search Engine Optimization).
-The travel services brand’s website and the blog were optimised and it ranked high in Google search engine result pages (SERPs) and triggered Tom to click on it.
+The travel services brand’s website and blog were optimised and it ranked high in Google search engine result pages (SERPs) and triggered Tom to click on it.

-One can go as far as to call SEO as the first building block of a robust content marketing strategy.
+One can go as far as to call SEO the first building block of a robust content marketing strategy.
 Through it, your website and all of its pages appease and appeal to the Gods of Search Engines.
 If done correctly, they bestow a high rank on your web pages when somebody searches for a related keyword.